sigrun-may/artificial-data-generator/README.md

 ## Project Setup

 We recommend to do the setup in a text console and not with a GUI tool.
-This offers better controle and transparency.
+This offers better control and transparency.

 We use [Poetry](https://python-poetry.org/docs/) and [pyenv](https://github.com/pyenv/pyenv).
-Not Conda, Anaconda or direct pip.
+Not Conda, Anaconda or pip directly.

 ### 1. Get Project Source